osun001/osun001.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Why you should spend your precious, limited, irreplaceable time on me
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?
+My name is Onassa, and I'm a Comp Lit major trying to make a Squishmallow that will randomly play one of my friends' voices saying something (preferably nice) whenever I hug it.
+Will consider making one for you if you are nice :)

 ### My story